Kerry Metlen, Ph.D.

 Community ecology, Fire ecology, Climate change, Forest ecology

 MEDIA CONTACTKate Natoli

-As forest ecologist for the Conservancy, Kerry works with partners from many organizations to protect biodiversity, and build understanding of the value that diverse, natural landscapes deliver to human well-being.
-Working with the national Fire and Fire Surrogate Study provided him with a deep appreciation for the restoration potential of ecological thinning and managed fire in fire dependent forests.
+As forest ecologist for The Nature Conservancy, Kerry works with partners from many organizations to protect biodiversity and build understanding of the value that diverse, natural landscapes deliver to human well-being.
+Working with the national Fire and Fire Surrogate Study gave him a deep appreciation for the restoration potential of ecological thinning and managed fire in fire-dependent forests.
 In particular, he was galvanized by the transformative effects that reducing the number of conifers and reintroducing fire had on native plant diversity and vigor.

-His dissertation work at the Division of Biological Sciences, also at UM, focused on interactions among native and exotic plant species and their implications for exotic plant invasion.
+His dissertation work at the Division of Biological Sciences and UM also focused on interactions among native and exotic plant species and their implications for exotic plant invasion.
 Linking mechanistic ecological understanding to landscape restoration approaches that benefit natural and human communities has been his job with the Conservancy since 2010.